soberman/ARSLineProgress/README.md

 ## Installation

 ### Carthage
-To install with [Carthage](https://github.com/Carthage/Carthage), simply specify this on your `Cartfile`:
+To install with [Carthage](https://github.com/Carthage/Carthage), simply specify this in your `Cartfile`:

     github "soberman/ARSLineProgress" >= 1.0

-In case you don't Carthage installed yet, you could do this with [Homebrew](http://brew.sh/):
+In case you don't have Carthage installed yet, you could do this with [Homebrew](http://brew.sh/):

 ``` Bash
 $ brew update